daohhuynh/viper/README.md

 **High-throughput out-of-core quantitative pipeline for terabyte-scale time-series processing.**

+VIPER was developed on lab hardware under data-access restrictions; this repository is a cleared post-hoc upload of my work, shared with my mentor's permission.

 VIPER is an offline quantitative batch-processing engine engineered to ingest, register, and extract signal traces from massive optical datasets.
 Built to operate under strict memory constraints, the system bypasses standard RAM limits by orchestrating out-of-core memory mapping, GPU-accelerated tensor dispatch, and regularized linear algebra.
 While not a low-latency execution system, VIPER is architected identically to an overnight quantitative research pipeline, prioritizing deterministic memory footprints, zero-copy data ingress, and numerical stability when handling highly correlated, near-singular real-world data.

 ## Critical Path and Data Flow